afresquet/express-template/README.md

 # My Express Template

-This is the template that I use to create Express applications.

-Probably some things could be better, it's just a learning project but I'll update it as I learn more stuff.

-Any feedback is appreciated.
+An Express Template I did to learn some coding and GitHub stuff, there are many wrong things with it so it shouldn't be used.

 ---